 Author | Loucas Antoniou (INEK) and Eurofound |

-The aim of the package is to support household consumers, the vulnerable groups of consumers and businesses to cope with the one going increases of electricity production as a consequence of the increasing of the energy raw materials and the war in Ukraine.
-The package is included among the measures taken by the Cabinet on 27 May 2022 to confront the inflation and the increasing of prices of essential goods.
+The aim of the package is to support household consumers, vulnerable groups of consumers and businesses cope with the increased price of electricity as a consequence of the increasing price of energy raw materials and the war in Ukraine.
+The package is included among the measures taken by the Cabinet on 27 May 2022 to confront inflation and the increasing of prices of essential goods.

 The supporting energy package consist of the following measures:

-Currently, there is no an estimation of the number of people/consumers and companies that are benefited by the measures of the electricity support package.
+At the time of start there was no estimation of the number of people/consumers and companies that are benefited by the measures of the electricity support package.

 Workers | Businesses | Citizens |